rajurathod0577/javascript-30-projects/README.md

 ## 12 - Key Sequence Detection

 Added event listner to window to store keystrokes in array.
 Then compared array with secret key.
 If matched then random unicorn will pop in the screen 🦄.

+## 13 - Slide in on Scroll

+Sliding Images in scrolling event